fatihsolhan/prompts-chat-extension/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-### Releases

-This project uses [semantic-release](https://semantic-release.gitbook.io/) for automated versioning and releases.
-When PRs are merged to main:
-- Version is automatically determined from commit messages
-- CHANGELOG.md is automatically updated
-- GitHub Release is created
-- Extension is published to Chrome Web Store

-Check our [releases page](https://github.com/fatihsolhan/prompts-chat-extension/releases) for the latest versions.

 ### Adding New Prompts